The Generalized logistic distribution with skewness

 The used distribution for this package is given by: $$f(x) = 2*((a + b*(1+p)*(abs(x-mu)^p))*exp(-(x-mu)*(a+b*(abs(x-mu)^p))))/ ((exp(-(x-mu)*(a + b* (abs(x-mu)^p)))+1)^2) * ((exp(-(skew*(x-mu))*(a+b*(abs(skew*(x-mu))^p)))+1)^(-1)) $$

-produces a function with mean 0 and variance close to 1.
+The default values for a, b, p and mu produces a function with mean 0 and variance close to 1.

 *Restrictions:

-must be 0 otherwise there is identifiability problem.
+If p equals to 0, b or a must be 0 otherwise there is identifiability problem.

-The distribution is not defined for a
+The distribution is not defined for a and b equal to 0 simultaneously.

 References